Where to Grab a Drink in Baltimore Right Now

 This is a neighborhood bar through and through.
 For one, Pigtown really needed a community hub like this, where customers frequently host book clubs, attend open mic nights, and even help the bar raise money for charitable causes.
 While right now is a tricky time for these types of places, Old Major is still offering takeout options for its delicious pub grub, local beer and wine, tropical cocktails, and even to-go shots.
 Thanks for reading our minds, per usual.

 The team responsible for dimly lit cocktail haven W.C.
 Harlan and golden-hued mezcaleria Clavel have another hit on their hands with this beer garden, natural wine, and sake bar.
 It might seem like the concept is all over the map, but the throughline is interesting, small-batch drinks of the highest quality.
 You can try Georgian wines, beer from Austria, or sake from Brooklyn (plus sample its delicious sister food concept Larder).
-Sit at the picnic tables under string lights and fantasize that you’ve been able to travel in 2020 after all.
+Sit at the picnic tables or at the bar at the newly opened top floor.

-How to order: Seating is first-come, first-served or you can get carryout from the online shop.
+How to book: Seating is first-come, first-served or you can get carryout from the online shop

 Is it just us or does it seem like everyone canceled a trip to Spain or Portugal in 2020?
 Here’s your chance to experience the Iberian Peninsula at this long-standing tapas bar.
 Of course, the requisite order is a pitcher of sangria and a sampling of classic starters like patatas bravas, chile rellenos, croquetas, and anything with Serrano ham.
-What once was our favorite way to pregame a movie at the Charles Theatre is now a lovely sidewalk meal or carryout order to enjoy at home.
+Our favorite way to pregame a movie at the Charles Theatre, Tapas Teatro offers indoor and outdoor seating at lovely sidewalk tables.
 Salud!

 There actually aren’t a ton of waterfront bars in Baltimore, despite it being a coastal city.
 But Little Havana just south of Federal Hill has to be one of the best.
 Its deck is generally filled with many hair-of-the-dog groups putting back mimosas and mojitos or hoping generous portions of chilaquiles or the famed Cubano will do the trick.
 Now tables are spaced six feet apart with groups no larger than six people, but the drinks are still flowing and the sun is still shining plenty.